Thinking about an approach to teaching Digital Photography

-Looking back over some of my books, yes I still use analogue reading matter, by authors such as Hedgecoe, Calder & Garrett, Beal, Busselle, Heller and others is that they are primarily grounded in the Silver Gelatine process, and this process shapes the mental paradigm that defines “photography.”
+Looking back over some of my books, yes I still use analogue reading matter, by authors such as Hedgecoe, Calder & Garrett, Beal, Busselle, Heller, and others, it cannot be missed that they are primarily grounded in the Silver Gelatine process, and this process fundamentally shapes our mental paradigm defining, “Photography.”
 As such, digital photography comes off as a facsimile of the real thing.
 Consequently, all comparisons and drivers of perceived quality find, by one route or another, an inevitable comparison to its film predecessor.

-Film management, darkroom techniques, chemistry, silver recovery and waste disposal management have no place in modern, digital photography yet the process from image capture to final sharing of the image was intimately tied to this backbone. what is needed for teaching digital photography is an entirely new skeleton, a basis on which to map out each stage in the image creation process.
-A new foundation on which to build the definitions, expectations and quality criteria essential for the understanding, appreciation and quantification of what is digital photography.
+Film management, darkroom techniques, chemistry, silver recovery and waste disposal management, have no place in modern, digital photography yet the process from image capture to final sharing of the image was intimately tied to this backbone.
+What is needed, for teaching digital photography, is an entirely new skeleton, a new basis on which to map out each stage in the image creation process.
+A new foundation on which to build the definitions, expectations, and quality criteria essential for the understanding, appreciation and quantification of what is digital photography.

-Film is in its winter years, and while it may not die altogether, it’s relevance in shaping the visual aesthetic of present and future generations is rapidly losing the monopoly it once held.
-Digital, though still yet to glimpse a view of some halcyon future, is, at an exponential rate, taking fast grip of the imaginations of masses, a fluid, dynamic, instantaneous feedback, grip on the minds of the people.
+Film is in its winter years, and while it may not die altogether, its relevance in shaping the visual aesthetic of present and future generations is rapidly losing the monopoly it once held.
+Digital, though still yet to glimpse a view of some halcyon future, is, at an exponential rate, taking fast grip on the imaginations of masses, a fluid, dynamic, instantaneous feedback grip on the minds of the people.

 I’d love to hear your thoughts, and invite you to join this dialogue.
 Drop by from time to time, and feel free to engage.